What to do if you find a sick, orphaned or injured animal

 - Do not attempt to feed it as this can cause additional stress

 - Always move slowly and quietly around the animal, and if you must, speak in a low, calming voice

 - If the animal is dehydrated (the skin "tents" when pinched; the eyes are sunken; the gums are pale), never give food but provide some form of re-hydration.
 Water, or a re-hydration fluid, can be given in small amounts.
 If the animal can lap from a dish...great!
 If not, use a syringe or eye dropper and drip small amounts into the corner of their mouths, making sure they swallow without choking.

 1 quart (approx, 1 litre) of pure (boiled) warm water

 Call WWS at 705 286-1133 or a wildlife rehab centre closer to you for assistance

 Do not email us if this is an emergency!

-Always keep in mind the welfare of that animal and not your emotions andfeelings about it…too many orphaned and injured wildlife die needlessly when they are smothered with kindness.
+Always keep in mind the welfare of the animal and not your emotions and feelings about it.
+Remember, you are considered a predator to them!
+Too many orphaned and injured wild-ones stress needlessly, and some can even die, when they are handled too much, or are smothered with kindness.